 When to go for Petty Person Beating?

 At Causeway Bridge in Hong Kong, you can meet these ladies all year round.
-They usually come around 11 AM and sit until late night.
+They usually come around 11 AM and sit until late at night.
 Most people come to them after working hours.

 However, traditionally JINGZHE is the best time to beat the enemy.

 Chinese calendar divides the solar calendar into 24 parts each belonging to 15 degrees of Sun Rotation.
 Jingzhe is the 3rd of this period when sun between latitudes of 345 – 360 degrees.
-It would fall somewhere around March in general calendar.
+It would fall somewhere around March in the general calendar.
 In an agricultural calendar, this is referred to as ‘Awakening of the Insects’ corresponding to Spring time when animals and insects awaken from their slumber to eat.

 How much does Petty Person Beating Cost?

 When I visited they charged HK$ 50 per visit.
 You can negotiate based on the queue – if there are no customers, they will go down on price.